simoesmiguel/P2Photo/README.md

 stored on the server but files are exchanged based on WiFi Direct.

 ## Advanced Features
-In addition to the baseline features, students must also implement two advanced features (each worth circa 3 points) in order to get the full 20 points as described below:

 1. A) Security: Design and implementation of a security mechanism to encrypt the catalog files and prevent a malicious application provider from retrieving users' catalogs and photos from their private stores.